lab-cosmo/librascal/docs/source/whitepaper.rst

 For instance, the energy is a property associated to an entire molecule or crystal structure, the nuclear chemical shift is a property associated to atoms, a distance is a property of a pair of atoms, and so on.
-We refer to the number of atoms involved in a
+We refer to the number of atoms involved in a cluster as the order of that cluster.
+An atom is a cluster with `Order=1`, a pair is a cluster with `Order=2` and so on.

 Structure Managers
 ------------------